General FAQs

 What is the typical system size for your projects?

-The size of our projects range from 100 Watts to 30kW.
+The size of our projects range from 300 Watts to 50kW.

 Where do you get your solar equipment?

 Much of our solar equipment is donated by generous companies in the solar industry that support our work.
 The rest is purchased at a discounted rate from manufacturers or distributors.
-When possible, we purchase items for our international projects from companies in Nicaragua, Nepal and Mexico.
+When possible, we purchase items for our international projects from companies in Nicaragua, Nepal, Mexico and Puerto Rico.

 Who maintains the system and what does this involve?

 The community is responsible for the daily system maintenance.
 This involves adding distilled water to the deep-cycle batteries and cleaning the components and solar panels from time to time.
-If there is a problem with the system that the community cannot solve, they can contact us or the local solar company that was hired to install the system.
-GRID staff visit each community at least twice a year to perform regular check-ups and more rigorous system maintenance.
+If there is a problem with the system that the community cannot solve, they can contact us or a local solar company.
+GRID visits each community at least twice a year to perform regular check-ups and more rigorous system maintenance.
 GRID is committed to keeping the systems we install up and running.
-We also work with local solar companies in Nepal and Mexico that offer ongoing operations and maintenence services.
+We also work with local solar companies in that offer ongoing operations and maintenance services.

 How long do the batteries last?

 The life of the batteries depends primarily on 1) the type of batteries used 2) how often and how much they are charged and discharged 3) how well they are maintained and 4) the climate.
-Most of our projects use deep-cycle flooded lead-acid batteries, which can last 5-10 years.
+Most of our battery projects use deep-cycle flooded lead-acid batteries, which can last 5-10 years.
+We use lithium batteries for some projects which have a longer life span.

 Do you work with other renewable energy sources (biogas, hydro, wind, geothermal, etc.)?